Ashutosh2015/CyberSecurity/README.md

 B) Check and inform if any comment have any key value in url linked files

-C) Check for pritection of password such that no password is stored in palintext.
+C) Check for protection of password such that no password is stored in palintext.

 If url has no vulnerabilities vulnerability report will be as follows: